Logan-Bonnesen/README-Generator/README.md

 <img src="images\screenshot-of-application-in-terminal.PNG" alt="screenshot of terminal application" height="200px" width="400px"/>

 ## Questions
-For any questions you can reach me at my email: logan@logan.org or find me on GitHub: Logan-B
+For any questions you can reach me at my email: lbonnesen@gmail.com or find me on GitHub: (https://github.com/Logan-Bonnesen)